GhulamAbbas-313/nfa-to-dfa-converter/README.md

 # NFA-ε to DFA Converter

+**University Theory of Automata Project**

 A comprehensive PyQt5-based application for converting Non-deterministic Finite Automata with epsilon transitions (NFA-ε) to Deterministic Finite Automata (DFA).
+This project demonstrates practical implementation of formal language concepts taught in Theory of Computation/Automata courses.

 ## Features